 Still, when you are suddenly cut off from your quadruple latte with caramel swirls and a happy face on the cup, it’s definitely enough to throw you off your game.
 No one is more familiar with this particular wrinkle in humanity than advertisers that are constantly trying to toe the line between innovative thinking and the familiarity that breeds brand loyalty.

-While the ad might be the point in the funnel that catches an audience’s gaze, it’s the landing page that completes the conversions.
+While the ad might be the point in the funnel that catches an audience’s gaze, it’s the post-click landing page that completes the conversions.
 A coordinated balance between the two develops a well-organized, focused, and emphatic message that flourishes in the nuances of the message and design.
-Our ebook, How to Optimize the Landing Page Experience, was specifically developed to help advertisers leverage those nuances to improve campaign performance.
+Our ebook, How to Optimize the post-click landing page Experience, was specifically developed to help advertisers leverage those nuances to improve campaign performance.

 AdWords is a piece to a much larger puzzle